sjayawardena/p2-capital-cities-quiz/README.md

 World Capital Cities Quiz is designed to make it quick and easy for the user to launch the quiz, with minimal things to read on the home page/introduction screen before starting it - just a quick few points on instructions and what to expect.

 There are three screens that the user sees.
-The intro screen (which effectively functions as a home page), the game screen which cycles through the questions, and the end screen.
+The intro screen (which effectively functions as a home/landing page), the game screen which cycles through the questions, and the end screen.

 Large button elements with drop shadow CSS styling applied appear on every screen of the quiz so the user knows where they are expected to tap/click.